-In addition to the traditional CFP® certification topic areas, our curriculum is rich in content and skill development to prepare you to better assist families with financial management, while allowing you to focus on your personal career trajectory, including options in:
+In addition to the traditional CFP® and AFC® certification topic areas, our curriculum is rich in content and skill development to prepare you to better assist families with financial management, while allowing you to focus on your personal career trajectory, including options in:

 - Supporting military service members, veterans and their families

 - Individual practice development and management

 - Financial counseling